InnaGabrielle/My_2nd_javarush_project/README.md

 - `app`: The FastAPI image server
 - `nginx`: A reverse proxy that forwards requests to the app
+- `db`: PostgreSQL database for image metadata
+- `pgadmin`: Web UI for managing the database

 ### 1. Build and start the services
 ```bash